Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

   <summary>Click to expand</summary>

 <p><p>
-<li>* All guest OS configuration is executed with DSC, using the resources CreateADPDC.ps1.zip and AppConfig.ps1.zip</li>
+<li>All guest OS configuration is executed with DSC, using the resources CreateADPDC.ps1.zip and AppConfig.ps1.zip</li>
-* The domain user *User1* is created in the domain and added to the Domain Admins group.
+<li>The domain user *User1* is created in the domain and added to the Domain Admins group.
 User1's password is the one you provide in the *adminPassword* parameter
-* The *App server* and *Client* VM resources depend on the **ADDC** resource deployment in order to ensure that the AD domain exists prior to execution of the JoinDomain extensions for the member VMs.
+<li> The *App server* and *Client* VM resources depend on the **ADDC** resource deployment in order to ensure that the AD domain exists prior to execution of
+the JoinDomain extensions for the member VMs.
 This asymmetric VM deployment process adds several minutes to the overall deployment time
-* The private IP address of the **ADDC** VM is always *10.0.0.10*.
+<li> The private IP address of the **ADDC** VM is always *10.0.0.10*.
 This IP is set as the DNS IP for the virtual network and all member NICs
-* The default VM size for all VMs in the deployment is Standard_B2s
+<li> The default VM size for all VMs in the deployment is Standard_B2s
-* Deployment outputs include public IP address and FQDN for each VM
+<li> Deployment outputs include public IP address and FQDN for each VM
 </details>

 ## Known Issues